 Think of the British casualties of mainland bombing in WWII - & you'll be aware of the blitz on Coventry, Liverpool, & of course, London...But, for the record, the first recorded civilian casualties of the Luftwaffe, were Dorothy & Frederick Gill, of Victoria Road, Clacton-on-Sea...They perished 30th April 1940, when a Heinkel 111E, which had...more

 It should be almost heaven for children, as they can find there lots of atrractions for them: different swing, games, ice-cream, candies, etc. Everything is located on the long bridge to the sea near the main entrance.

-Now, some folk are very ANTI these things & say they spoil the view - I have the absolute opposite view - now Clacton has a view worthy of coming to see!
+Now, some folk are very ANTI these things & say they spoil the view - I have the absolute opposite view - now Clacton has A VIEW - & 1 worthy of coming to see!

-Watching the turbines being erected, was the most interesting thing I've seen happen here, other than when the Red Arrows visit...
+Watching the turbines being erected, was the most interesting thing I've seen happen here, other than when the Red Arrows' annual visit...

-& since the offshore farms were completed - the primary array in 2010 & the secondary array in 2012 - I still find it fascinating to watch the blades turning, or at night, when each turbine is distinguished to shipping with its own navigation light...
+& since the offshore farms were completed - the primary array in 2010 & the secondary array in 2012 - I still find it fascinating to watch the service crews at work on them, or just to see the blades turning, & at night, when each turbine is distinguished to shipping with its own navigation light...